tyrootechnology/MoPubCustomEventAdSample/README.md

 This guide will instruct you step-by-step on how to serve Tyroo Native video and Interstitial video ads using MoPub mediation network.

-This sample app included Tyroo Video Ad SDK v1.1.7, MoPub SDK v5.0.0 and Custom Event classes used for Interstitial Ad and Native Ad.
+This sample app includes Tyroo Video Ad SDK v1.1.7, MoPub SDK v5.0.0 and Custom Event classes used for Interstitial Ad and Native Ad.

 ### NOTES
 > The code samples in this document can be copy/pasted into your source code.

-> Tyroo supports only Interstitial ads or native video ads via MobPub Mediation Network.
+> Tyroo supports only Interstitial ads and native video ads via MobPub Mediation Network.

 > If you have any questions, contact us via support@tyroo.com